 Mission Statement

-To recruit, cultivate, and maintain a diverse network of residents, fellows, and attendings where the primary goal is to provide quality, socially-conscious care to the patients and families representative of the greater Atlanta area.
-We strive to implement a residency program that is strengthened by diversity while training more under-represented minority physicians to lead in the communities they serve.
+To recruit, cultivate, and maintain a network of residents, fellows, and attendings where the primary goal is to provide quality, socially-conscious care to the patients and families representative of the greater Atlanta area.
+We strive to implement a residency program that delivers equitable care while training physicians to lead in the communities they serve.

 Our Mission